janosh/svelte-multiselect/readme.md

 - `div.multiselect.open`
   - `z-index: var(--sms-open-z-index, 4)`: Increase this if needed to ensure the dropdown list is displayed atop all other page elements.
 - `div.multiselect:focus-within`
   - `border: var(--sms-focus-border, 1pt solid var(--sms-active-color, cornflowerblue))`: Border when component has focus.
-Defaults to `--sms-active-color` if not set which defaults to `cornflowerblue`.
+Defaults to `--sms-active-color` which in turn defaults to `cornflowerblue`.
 - `div.multiselect.disabled`
   - `background: var(--sms-disabled-bg, lightgray)`: Background when in disabled state.
 - `div.multiselect input::placeholder`